Alocasia × mortfontanensis (Also known as ' Alocasia × amazonica 'Polly' ' - scroll down to 'Origins' to find out more about its complicated past!).

 Clean the leaves regularly.
 Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.
 Rinse the topsides of the leaves down once a month to keep levels down and improve growing conditions.

 Mould or mushrooms developing on the soil means two things - too little light and over-watering.
 Despite the harmlessness, it'll prove unsightly to most gardeners and is therefore removed once known.
-To remove, replace the top two inches of the soil for a fresh batch of 'houseplant' compost.
+To remove, replace the top two inches of the soil for a fresh batch of 'Houseplant' compost.
 Either increase the amount of light received (no direct sunlight for the first few weeks to prevent environmental shock) or decrease the frequency of waters slightly.
 If the mould is accompanied by yellowing lower leaves, you may also have a case of root rot.

 There are several species of Leaf-Spot Disease, (Graphiola, Botrytis, Anthracnose & Cercospora) and all of them operate in the same way.
 Fungi spores will land on the leaf's surface and will slowly develop along with the plant.
 Unfortunately, as there aren't any products that'll address the issue head-on, you can only remove the affected areas and regularly wash the leaves to limit the spread.
-In some cases, however, the small yellow spots are caused by inconsistent soil moisture and is not the direct product of a disease.
+In some cases, however, the small yellow spots are caused by inconsistent soil moisture and are not the direct product of a disease.
 Think about your own cultivation habits and make a decision on what to do.

 Other yellowing leaves - it isn't easy to accurately pinpoint why this is happening as it could be due to many different reasons.
 If the lower leaves are yellowing in quick concession, it could be over-watering.
 Do not allow the soil to become soggy or waterlogged; failure to do so will cause root rot and possible death.
 For severe cases, take the plant out of rot pot to examine for root rot - a transplant may have to be performed.
 The second reason why its leaves are yellowing could be due to either too much sunlight or not enough water.
 As mentioned above, under-watering can cause an African Mask Plant to slip into its dormancy period.
 Still, persistent droughts with direct sunlight will cause further damage in the likes of yellowing leaves, stunted growth and wilting.